Tenrys/newpunch-thread-autorefresh/README.md

 You need a userscript extension such as Tampermonkey or Greasemonkey to be installed in your browser for this to work.

 Tested on Firefox 62.0.3 (64-bit), please create an issue if you run into any problems.

+# Credits

+- [uwx](https://github.com/uwx) for helping me look into how to work with existing Vue components